redox-os/book/src/porting-applications.md

 The `DYNAMIC_INIT` acts as a marker that indicates the package can be dynamically linked.
 It automatically sets `LDFLAGS` and `RUSTFLAGS` based on the preferred linkage.
-A package is dynamically linked by default unless `PREFER_STATIC` is set.
 See the environment variables section under configuration settings for more information.

 In most cases, if you want to use dynamic linking for a package, just prepend